 When a volunteer accepts the request for assistance, the app will open a live video/audio chat between the two parties.
 Through this chat, an impaired user can then ask the volunteer about their surroundings using their phone's rear-facing camera.

 The free service is available 24/7 and assistance is matched with the requester's language and time zone.
-The Be My Eyes team claim 90 percent of calls can be matched within 60 seconds.
+The Be My Eyes team claim 90% of calls can be matched within 60 seconds.

-Just for a moment, I want you to close your eyes and imagine that you are legally blind.
-Now, let's complete some basic tasks, like checking the expiration date on the carton of milk in the refrigerator, or knowing which side of the street you need to be on to catch the bus.
+Just for a moment, I want you to close your eyes and imagine that you cannot see.
+Try to complete basic tasks, like checking the expiration date on the carton of milk in the refrigerator, or getting to the right side of the street to catch the bus.